villieb/telegram-radarr-bot/Readme.md

 **This is a port of the Sonarr telegram bot, it is still a work in progress and many functions do not work.
-Do not use this on a machine that has nuclear launch codes.**
+Do not use this on a machine that has nuclear launch codes.
+Even this readme is a work in progress!**

 # telegram-radarr-bot